 Baileys Irish cream recipes

-This homemade Bailey’s Irish cream adds a fabulous flavor to so many different recipes.
-From cocktails to desserts, or even a rich sauce over beef, the taste of Baileys lends itself to all sorts of recipes.
+This homemade Irish cream adds a fabulous flavor to so many different recipes.
+It’s great in cocktails and desserts, but the sky is the limit – it would be tasty in a rich sauce over beef!
+The flavor of Baileys lends itself to many different recipes.

 Bailey’s Irish cream drink recipes

-If you enjoy the taste of rich and creamy drinks, you will love these drinks made with your homemade Baileys.
+If you enjoy the taste of rich and creamy drinks, you will love these drinks made with your homemade Irish cream.

 - After 8 Cocktail – you don’t have to wait until after 8 o’clock to enjoy this yummy drink.